 “I wanted to make something better than just the standard,” Naysa said.

 At the conclusion of the assembly, Marlin Jr. and Heerema continued to answer questions at a table during One Lunch.
-The ATC plans to hold an information night Dec.
-10, 2024, from 6-8 p.m., at the Tidewater Community College (TCC) campus.
-In addition, TCE plans to hold an open house on Jan.
+The ATC plans to hold an information night from 6-8 p.m. on Dec.
+10, 2024, at the Tidewater Community College (TCC) campus.
+In addition, the TCE will hold an open house on Jan.
 15, 2025, from 6-8 p.m. at the TCE center.

 TCE and ATC are constantly working to keep themselves up to date with the latest technological developments to add new and necessary accommodations to the courses offered, according to Heerema.